PicsArt/cppbind/docs/03_get_started/01_functions.rst

    :end-before: [complex-defaults-example]

 In the above example we have two functions.
 The first one has one argument of type ``Task`` with a default value.
-In this case IEGEN generates two overloaded functions for **Kotlin** and **Swift**: one without arguments and the other with one argument without default value.
+In this case CppBind generates two overloaded functions for **Kotlin** and **Swift**: one without arguments and the other with one argument without default value.
 The second function has three arguments of types ``Task``, ``Color`` and ``Root``.
-The second argument is an enum, thus its' default value is generated in all target languages and for other two arguments IEGEN will generate appropriate overloaded options for **Kotlin** and **Swift**.
+The second argument is an enum, thus its' default value is generated in all target languages and for other two arguments CppBind will generate appropriate overloaded options for **Kotlin** and **Swift**.
-For **Python** IEGEN does not generate overloaded functions, instead ``None`` default value is generated.
+For **Python** CppBind does not generate overloaded functions, instead ``None`` default value is generated.
 Although the actual default values for complex types are not visible in generated code, they work as expected.

 .. collapse:: Generated functions